drvinceknight/nbchkr/docs/tutorial/assignment/submissions/assignment_03.ipynb-feedback.md

 ### Presence of docstring

-name 'get_remainder' is not defined
+The variable get_remainder does not exist.

 0 / 1

 ### Correct answer

-name 'get_remainder' is not defined
+The variable get_remainder does not exist.

 0 / 6